KoskinenTimo/Crypto-Analyzer-For-Scrooge/README.md

 Next TODO:

 - Build tests for both client and api using jest, cypress etc
-- Styling for diffent screen sizes
+- Styling for different screen sizes